What are antiseptics?

 Antiseptics are used for:

 - Pre-operative skin disinfection – antiseptics applied to the operation site to reduce the resident skin flora.
+Caution should be used in facial use of solutions containing chlorhexidine, as these can injure the eye causing keratitis.

 - Preventing and treating infected wounds and burns – antiseptic preparations are available over-the-counter from your pharmacist to treat minor cuts, abrasions and burns.